 What to avoid: Non-certified recycled diamonds.

 Lab diamonds are increasing in popularity as an accessible, sustainable, fully traceable, and ethical diamond solution.
 Lab diamonds are diamonds that are grown using special machinery mimicking the exact same process that formed diamonds billions of years ago but condensing it into a week.
 Under magnification lab diamonds are indistinguishable from earth grown diamonds.
 The only difference is that lab grown diamonds are not naturally earth grown.
 Lab Diamonds are not without their flaws and have been known to use a ton of resources, however the resources lab diamonds use are far less than mining earth diamonds.
-Up until this point there has not been a certified ethical or sustainable lab diamond on the market.
-Which leads me to my big news!
+Up until this point there has not been a certified ethical or sustainable lab diamond on the market until now, SCS global services has just introduced their Sustainably Rated diamond standard.

 What to look for: Certified Lab Grown from a company that uses renewable energy and has an offset program.